neekitochka/DjangoLabs/README.md

-Here is a list of laboratories working on the discipline "Web programming".
-To select a lab, select the appropriate branch in the repository.
+Here is a list of laboratories working on the discipline "Web programming", MTUCI.